Does your morning flaw-seeking, wrinkle-checking ritual at the mirror make you a little crazy?

 Our answers are not in fixing our bodies and making external changes that often don’t last.
 Instead the true answers and our real freedom is in self-acceptance.
 To get over the feeling of wanting to hide yourself, we have to embrace our imperfections, face this aging thing head on by looking deeply into ourselves, and grieve our losses so we can get on with living our best life.

 Back in April, Angel my precious husband of 30 years died suddenly of a heart attack, just 2 days before we were planning to move.
 Then just 6 months later my best friend died.
 At the beginning of my grief, I was consumed with self-pity.

-I’m still at the beginning of my grief journey for both my husband and my dear friend.
+It’s now over 18 months later and I’m still at the beginning of my grief journey for both my husband and my dear friend.
 But their sudden passings have taught me a valuable lesson.
 Life is precious and you never know when your last day will be.

 Please don’t spend a moment longer worrying about how you look.
 Realize that aging is a privilege.
 I was once complaining about my dark circles to a friend of mine, and she said, “Andrea, I have learned to embrace aging because I realize it’s a sign that I’m alive.”